 So What Do You Want To Be When You Grow Up?

 To answer this question, you have to think about choosing the right field and role for who you are.
 Do you think you would enjoy a career in healthcare, IT, engineering, fashion or education?
 Also important to consider is the role that would be suitable for you.
 Would you be better of as a salesperson, a manager, a designer or an administrator?
 Would you be better at working in an office or in a remote team?
 It could also be some sort of unique combination of a few roles.

 As mentioned by Marcus Buckingham and Donald O. Clifton in Now, Discover Your Strengths, there are several tools that could help you make up your mind and find your dream job:

 Try career guidance tests that match your disposition to a certain career field.
-These tests will match you to certain jobs based on your character and/or personality type, assuming that people with a similar personality can perform the same jobs.
+Like CliftonStrengths for Students, these tests will match you to certain jobs based on your character and/or personality type, assuming that people with a similar personality can perform the same jobs.
 They study each personality type, compare it to each field in their database and put you in a box with the ones you resemble the most.